 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.

-The Verdict: The Wells Fargo Propel American Express® Card has a lot going for it, including a $300 initial bonus, 0% APRs on purchases and balance transfers for the first 12 months, and great bonus-category rewards (Wells Fargo and American Express are WalletHub partners).
+The Verdict: The Wells Fargo Propel American Express® card has a lot going for it, including an initial bonus worth $300, 0% APRs on purchases and qualifying balance transfers for the first 12 months, and great bonus-category rewards (Wells Fargo is a WalletHub partner).
 You get 3 points per $1 spent on all types of travel as well as at gas stations and restaurants.
 Wells Fargo Propel doesn’t charge an annual fee or a foreign transaction fee, either.

 In other words, Wells Fargo Propel isn’t your average credit card.

 At 30,000 points (worth $300) for spending $3,000 within three months of opening an account, the Propel card’s initial bonus is about twice the market average.
 You’ll also earn three times the average in some of the most popular spending categories.
 And even though the current offer is mostly about rewards, Propel has above-average introductory financing terms, too.

 So at the end of the day, Wells Fargo Propel is a solid card for people with good or excellent credit to use for travel, gas and dining out.
 You can check your latest credit score for free on WalletHub and learn more below.